-The Lost Mountain is a project about discovery, adventure, and ultimately survival in one of the world’s least-explored and most-threatened habitats.
+The Lost Mountain is a project about discovery, adventure, and ultimately survival in one of the world’s least explored and most threatened habitats.
 Mt.
 Namuli, a 7,936-foot granite monolith, is the largest of a group of isolated peaks that tower over the ancient valleys of northern Mozambique.
 Here, plants and animals have evolved as if on dispersed oceanic islands, so that individual mountains have become refuge to their own unique species of life, many of which have yet to be discovered or described by science.
-Yet despite these distinctions, it is Mt.
-Namuli’s linkages to the surrounding landscape and its position along a corridor of mountains stretching from South Africa to the Arabian Peninsula that has gripped the attention of the world.
+Biologists and conservationists from around the world have identified Mt.
+Namuli as a global hotspot: a place of critical biodiversity and an opportunity to model a new vision for wildlife preservation that integrates the wishes and needs of local people.

 Mt Namuli is one of the most significant, exposed, and understudied massifs in the Eastern Afromontane.
 In 2012, the Critical Ecosystems Partnership Fund (CEPF)—a joint initiative of l’Agence Française de Développement, Conservation International, the European Union, the Global Environment Facility, the Government of Japan, the MacArthur Foundation and the World Bank—designated Namuli as a Level 1 Priority Key Biodiversity Area.
 The Lost Mountain project is poised to act on this designation and our conservation initiative is supported, in part, by a grant from the CEPF.